JoeKnittel/joeknittel.github.io/_posts/2021-01-23-Composing-Our-First-Jupyter-Notebook.md

 Let's give our notebook a title heading using a markdown cell.

-To do so, click the aforemention dropdown menu which currently says "Code", and change it to "Markdown".
+To do so, click the aforementioned dropdown menu which currently says "Code", and change it to "Markdown".

 Type `# My First Jupyter Notebook` (or something similar) into the highlighted cell (don't forget the #, and don't include the quotes).

 Then, press *Shift+Enter* or click the *Run* icon in the Cell Menu.

-You should see cell's miniscule text miraculously transform into something rather majestic:
+You should see cell's minuscule text miraculously transform into something rather majestic:

 ![](\images\heading.png)